Low rates to persist, drive quest for yield -Allianz Life CEO

 White also said older customers want technology, not just younger ones.
 “There’s just a huge expectation across all generations that you’ve got digital capability,” he said.
 Even senior centers are “completely outfitted with technology to do things virtually.”

 For more on the Reuters Future of Insurance U.S.A.
-2021 conference please click here [https://reutersevents.com/events/connectedusa/].
+2021 conference please click here [here].

 Our Standards: The Thomson Reuters Trust Principles.